 Symptomatic can mean showing symptoms, or it may concern a specific symptom.
-Symptoms are signs of disease or injury.
-They are noticed by the person.
+Symptoms may be signs of disease or injury.
+They are what a person feels.

 Many conditions and diseases have symptoms.
 A cough can be symptomatic of an upper respiratory infection.

 When a person has some symptoms associated with a disease or condition, they are considered symptomatic.
 When a disease exists without noticeable symptoms, the person is asymptomatic.

 Reviewed by: Linda J. Vorvick, MD, Clinical Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.